 This graph also shows just how different things are today compared to the spike in credit availability leading up to the crash.
 Tighter lending standards over the past 14 years have helped prevent a scenario that would lead to a wave of foreclosures like the last time.

-The Foreclosure Volume Is Nothing Like It Was During the Crash
+The Foreclosure Volume Is Nothing Like It Was In 2008